 Independent Mental Health Advocacy (IMHA)

-We provide the IMHA service for people who need support with their rights under the mental health act.
+We provide IMHA for people who need support with their rights under the mental health act.
 In Warwickshire we also offer In-patient IMHA and Community IMHA.

 What is an IMHA?

 If you are being detained under a Mental Health Section, you are legally entitled to help and support from an Independent Mental Health Advocate.*

 Advocates can support you with understanding and getting information about your rights under the Act, the parts of the Act that apply to you, and the medical treatments you may be given.

 *Exclusions Apply; call the Coventry and Warkwickshire team to find out more.

 - Listen carefully to what you tell us about your views and feelings